ljsinclair/featurebase-docs/docs/concepts/a-true-crime-story.md

 nav_order: 4
 ---

+# A True Crime Story...Well, A Story About Modeling True Crime Data

 Ok, not a crime story, but a data modeling story with true crime… Data!
 This doc describes the flow of how you, an individual in the data community, might think about modeling data in FeatureBase versus a traditional RDBMS.
 Many of the differences derive from the fact that FeatureBase is built entirely on bitmaps, which can be read about [here](https://www.featurebase.com/blog/bitmaps-making-real-time-analytics-real).
 The data referenced in this post is real crime data from Boston and can be referenced [here](https://www.kaggle.com/datasets/AnalyzeBoston/crimes-in-boston) to follow along.

 As a data professional, you are tasked with helping the city of Boston reduce crime by finding insights in past and current data.
 You have just gotten your hands on a flat file with a couple of years of intriguing crime data, so now what?
 You realize this data is way too big to analyze on your local/virtual workspace (not really… but let’s say it is), so the first thing is getting it into a database in order to analyze and query the data much more easily..
 You’ve decided you want to try FeatureBase because of all the great things you’ve heard.
 The first thing you’ll likely do is `head` the file and look at the provided schema to get a sense of the columns and, most importantly, what the grain of the data is.
 This ideally leads you to a unique identifier to operate as the primary key (or equivalent) for your table.
 FeatureBase requires a primary key, which is usually denoted as `_id` in the data model.